The year is 1998: Ed Miller, K8EHA, St Joe's class of 1960, and Engineering Manager

 The event is publicized in various of the local ham club newsletters, and with the hamfest organizers.

-They are joined by Ted Alexander, K8VPL, St Joe's Class of 1964, who is both a broadcast engineer,
+They are joined by Ted Alexander, K8VPL, (now W8IXY) St Joe's Class of 1964, who is both a broadcast engineer,

 and local "on-air" personality, and who just happens to also do announcing at the Cleveland Hamfest.